 Once you graduate, you will be prepared to pursue counselor licensure and employment in settings nationwide.

 Careers in School Counseling

-Upon passing a licensure exam, graduates of the school counseling master’s program are prepared for positions in elementary schools, middle schools, and high schools.
+Upon passing a licensure exam and meeting additional state-specific requirements, as needed, graduates of the school counseling master’s program are prepared for positions in elementary schools, middle schools, and high schools.
 School counselors may also pursue leadership positions that enable them to oversee programming and resources within a school district.

 Careers in Mental Health Counseling